 • The right to report violations of FERPA to the appropriate federal agency.

 • The right to be informed about FERPA rights.

 *All rights and protections given parents under the FERPA and this procedure transfer to the student when he or she reaches the age of 18 or enrolls in a post-secondary school.
 The student then becomes an “eligible student.”
 The following information is designated as student “Directory Information:” student’s name, address, date of birth, grade level, extra-curricular participation, awards or honors, photograph, height and weight (if a member of an athletic team), previous school attended, parent’s name.
 “Directory Information” may be disclosed without prior written consent.
 Parents or eligible students will have two weeks from the beginning of the school year or date a student enrolls to advise the school district, in writing, of any and all items they refuse to permit the district to designate as directory information for the balance of the school year.

-The District’s Health and Safety Committee has provided a form for residents to report any health and safety related concerns with the School District’s facilities or on its grounds.
+The District’s Health and Safety Committee has provided a form for employees and residents to report any health and safety related concerns with the School District’s facilities or on its grounds.
 You may print the attached form and forward it to the attention of Mr. Andrew Tobin, Assistant Superintendent for Finance and Operations, 26 New York Avenue, Unit 1, Smithtown, NY 11787.

 The form must be filled out in its entirety and signed by the individual who is requesting the investigation or review of the particular situation.
 Please indicate the building by name and the location within the building, or grounds, you believe there may be a problem.